Joselam97/Shopping-Cart/README.md

    mvn clean install

 6. **Deploy the Application**:
-- Deploy the project on a Jakarta EE Tomcat server.
+- Deploy the project on a 'wildfly' server.

 6. **Access the Application**: